dindean/data-structure-and-algorithms/README.md

-# aed-i
+# Data Structure and Algorithms Codes in C++
-This repository is about data structures and algorithms course from university - part one
+This repository is about data structures and algorithms course from computer science degree in Federal University of São Paulo.